waqasbhatti/astrobase/README.md

 $ python setup.py install
 $ # or use pip install . to install requirements automatically
 $ # or use pip install -e . to install in develop mode along with requirements
+$ # or use pip install -e .[all] to install in develop mode along with all requirements
 ```

 # License